tymyrddin/purple/source/docs/distribution-networks/observable-semantics/field-devices-and-protection/disturbance-and-fault-records.md

 # Disturbance and fault records

-Stedin's protection relays (inferred as SIPROTEC 5 and SEL-451, not independently confirmed) record disturbance data: high-fidelity waveforms captured at the instant a protection event is detected.
+The protection relays (inferred as SIPROTEC 5 and SEL-451, not independently confirmed yet) record disturbance data: high-fidelity waveforms captured at the instant a protection event is detected.
 These recordings, stored in COMTRADE format (IEEE C37.111 / IEC 60255-24), are the highest-confidence forensic evidence available for understanding what the relay actually measured and why it operated.